BaffRami/data-analysis_extension/README.md

 # Data Analysis Extension

 Welcome to the **Data Analysis Extension** for Visual Studio Code!
-This extension is designed to streamline your data analysis workflow by integrating data operations directly into your Jupyter notebooks within VSCode.
+This extension is designed to streamline your data analysis workflow by integrating data operations directly into your Jupyter notebooks within Virtual Studio Code.

 ## Table of Contents